Updated April 11, 2025

 Remember—unless vet-approved, do not drip these substances down the ear canal.
 Instead, stick to applying along the outer cartilage and skin.

 Nothing strikes fear in germs like hygiene.
-To keep canine ear infections at bay, start with monthly ear cleaning sessions.
+To keep canine ear infections at bay, start with monthly ear cleaning sessions and ensure they’re free from ticks and flea infestations.
 Unless your dog has daily “mud visits,” you probably won’t need more than that.
-For ear cleaning novices, you’ll need to gather a few simple materials:
+For ear-cleaning novices, you’ll need to gather a few simple materials:

 - Scissors – For particularly furry friends, a mini pair of round-edged scissors will clear up intrusive ear hairs.
-You’ll need maximum visibility to give a proper and safe cleaning.
+You’ll need maximum visibility to clean properly and safely.

 - Cotton Material – Pads, wipes, or tissues will all work here.
 A cotton ball is strong enough to pick up debris, but gentle enough not to irritate your pet’s delicate ears.
 However, stay far from Q-tips.
-A pokey swab could potentially cause inner ear injuries.
+A pokey swab could potentially cause excessive irritation or inner ear injuries.

 - Ear Cleaning Solution – Water won’t do the trick, here.
 You need an ear cleanser that can battle germs and soothe any irritation or itching.
 As a nontoxic solution, Vetericyn’s antimicrobial ear rinse does the job.
 No stinging alcohols, no harmful steroids, only fast itch relief and efficient cleaning for your dog’s ears.